TUM-DSE/doctor-cluster-config/docs/hosts/README.md

 ## ARM64

 - [yasmin](yasmin.md)
-- [sarah](sarah.md): M1 Mac Mini, no ipmi, in Redha's office, accounts are created manually
+- We have an M1 Mac Mini in Patric's office with a dual boot macos/linux
+  - when booted into NixOS/Linux: [donna](donna.md)
+  - when booted into macos: [sarah](sarah.md)

 ## FPGA-servers